maubanel/UE5-Static-Meshes/nanites/README.md

 ##### `Step 5.`\|`ITSM`| :small_orange_diamond:

 Adjust the text size and place it on top of the column on the right.
 Change the text to `No Nanites`.
 Give it a color that contrasts with the sky.
-Duplicate the text and move it to the column on the left and make it say `Nanites`.
+Duplicate the text and move it to the column on the left and change it to `Nanites`.

 ![No Nanites and Nanites text](images/addText.png)